FudaWiki/fudawiki-files/newgames/kwa-do.md

 ## Method B: Easy Method
 Each player/team counts the total value of their captured cards.

-Then each player/team with adds that score to their total score in the game.
+Then each player/team adds that score to their total score in the game.

 `Player's Total Score = Sum of captured card scores obtained in every round`